A Mixed-Membership Model for Social Network Clustering

-where $(A_{ij}) = (a_{ij})$ is the observed adjacency matrix.
-Since the density function expressed in Equation~(\ref{Eq:comlikelihood}) is not from any well-known distribution, we exploit another well-studied MCMC algorithm---the {\em Metropolis Hastings sampling}---to simulate the density function at each Gibbs iteration.
-We present the Gibbs sampling procedures in Algorithm~\ref{Alg:gibbs}; see Appendix.
-Notice that {\em burninNum} in the input of Algorithm~\ref{Alg:gibbs} refers to a {\em burn-in number}---a threshold of the Gibbs iterations, after which the distribution of our simulated samples converges to the posterior distribution of the target parameters.
+Since the density function expressed in Equation~(\ref{Eq:comlikelihood}) is not from any well-known distribution, we use another well-studied MCMC algorithm---the Metropolis Hastings sampling---to simulate the density function at each Gibbs iteration.
+We present the Gibbs sampling procedures in Algorithm~\ref{Alg:gibbs}.
+Notice that {\em burninNum} in the input of Algorithm~\ref{Alg:gibbs} refers to a burn-in number---a threshold of the Gibbs iterations, after which the distribution of our simulated samples converges to the posterior distribution of the target parameters.
 We thus only keep the simulated estimates after the burn-in number (as reflected in Line 11 in Algorithm~\ref{Alg:gibbs}).
-We usually choose a large burn-in number for a high probability that the distribution of our collected estimates converges to the true posterior distribution.
+We usually choose a large burn-in number such that with a high probability, the MCMC iterations have converged to the true posterior distribution.